wuRoy/RHPB_optimization/README.md

 # RHP Blend Optimization

-This project optimizes the composition of RHP blends through iterative closed-loop experiments.
+This repo contains the code for RHP blends optimization through iterative closed-loop experiments.
 Follow the steps below to set up the environment, configure parameters, and run the optimization process.

 ---